 Take your own job description and wrap your achievements around the generic responsibilities listed to give it your unique stamp.
-Remember achievements do not need to be ‘top sales person of the year’ they can be improvements made in a systems, performing a task in a particular context, i.e. cost reduction during recent recession or projects you have undertaken.
+Remember achievements do not need to be ‘top sales person of the year’ they can be improvements made in a system, performing a task in a particular context, i.e. cost reduction in projects you have undertaken.

 Finally the easiest method to employ, when you have an active opportunity, is to lift the content of the job advertisement or description and drop it straight into your CV and then again, wrap your own figures and achievements around these.

-Finally…remember to use active verbs in your list and avoid repetition.
-Words such as managed, reconciled, secured, implemented etc will serve to make your CV more dynamic.
+Finally, remember to use active verbs in your list and avoid repetition.
+Words such as managed, reconciled, secured, implemented will serve to make your CV more dynamic.
 They will give your CV more personality and give the reader an opportunity to see ‘you’ in your CV rather than just more words on more paper.